-- Full: All calls will be queued. - Unanswered: Only unanswered calls and status calls will be queued. - Disabled: Only a single unanswered call will be queued.
+- Full: All calls will be queued. - Unanswered: Only unanswered calls and status calls will be queued. - Last: Only the last unanswered call will be queued.

 Unanswered Call Timer

 The Unanswered Call Timer field sets how long an unanswered call alert will persist.